Interactive PreAlgebra and Learning Styles

 Speaking of focused attention, Unlock Math Prealgebra only shows one problem of math.
 This means your child only sees ONE question at a time.
 It focuses their complete attention on the problem at hand.

-Showing one questions prevents them from being overwhelmed with unending math problems.
-The dreaded page of “math” that often causes anxiety.
+Showing one question prevents them from being overwhelmed with unending math problems.
+The dreaded page of “math” often causes anxiety.

 How to Get Unlock Math